Fudan-iGEM/2024-wiki/src/human-practices.md

-On May 4th, we hosted a project design exchange at our University with BIT-China, ShanghaiTech-China, and Tongji-China.
-To our surprise, [BIT-China](https://2024.igem.wiki/bit-china/) also focused on battery issues, though they approached electric vehicle battery recycling with entirely different strategies.
+On May 4th, we hosted a project design exchange at our University with [BIT-China](https://2024.igem.wiki/bit-china/) , [ShanghaiTech-China](https://2024.igem.wiki/shanghaitech-china/), and [Tongji-China](https://2024.igem.wiki/tongji-china/).
+To our surprise, BIT-China also focused on battery issues, though they approached electric vehicle battery recycling with entirely different strategies.
 While their work was not centered on pollution, through in-depth discussions, we gained new insights from an engineering perspective and realized that nickel, though significant in our project, is not the primary industrial concern in battery production and recycling.

 <br>